 Ayodhya verdict: Cong says it is in favour of Ram temple construction

-"It is the responsibility of each one of us to reaffirm our tradition of mutual respect and unity among all that has defined our society through the ages," Congress' chief spokesperson Randeep Surjewala quoted the resolution as saying.
-Asked if the Congress was supportive of Ram temple construction, he answered in the affirmative.
+The Congress said it was supportive of Ram temple construction and stated in the affirmative when asked about it.
+"The Supreme Court decision has come.
+Certainly yes, the Congress is in favour of Lord Ram's temple construction," he told reporters when asked about the party's stand on the Ram temple construction.

-The Congress is in favour of Ram temple construction, he said.
-Responding to another question, Surjewala said the Supreme Court decision in the Ayodhya case cannot be matter of credit or discredit to any individual, group of people, communities or political parties.
+Responding to another question, Surjewala said the Supreme Court decision in the Ayodhya case cannot be a matter of credit or discredit to any individual, group of people, community or political party.
+He said the Supreme Court has respected faith and belief.

+"Today's decision of the Supreme Court has opened the doors for Ram temple construction, but it has also permanently closed the doors for BJP and others to enjoy power by playing politics with the country's faith," he said.
+Lord Ram is known as a "symbol of sacrifice" for respecting his words and not for the "love of power", he said, adding that Ram's name can never be used to divide and anyone daring to do so does not understand the traditions of Lord Ram.

+He said everyone should respect the law and said the All India Muslim Law Board has also agreed to deeply respect the judgement.
+"Of course, everyone has the right to have their legal remedies and they can always choose to exercise their remedies.
+But as far as Congress is concerned, the Congress has adopted a resolution in this regard," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)